 Life Pattern Concepts

-Patterns operate in the environment, relationships, and biology (ERB).
+Patterns operate within our environment, relationships, and biology (ERB).

 Patterns are developmental.
 They are invented, discovered, or developed as we grow up.
-They operate to convert non-specific events that happen to us into specified understandable happenings.
+They operate to convert non-specific events that happen to us into specified understandable happenings, to make-sense of our world.
 Once this conversion happens, we consider the information valid and act 'as if' it were true.

 The developmental process follows a consistent pattern.
-People experience events that produce feelings.
-Feelings require some type of problem solving to a decision.
+People experience events produce feelings.
+Feelings require problem solving to a decision.
 The decision dictates the responses.
 The responses eliminate the event or feeling.
 Event-Feeling-Decision-Responsibility-Elimination

 Parents have patterns and teach them to children.
-The transfer is generally unconscious.
-It occurs in the relationship area mostly but gives a child the starting point for how the environment and biology works.
-The key relationship exchange teaches the child what to expect in Care, Support, Safety, and Boundaries (CSSB).
+The transfer is unconscious and gives a child the starting point for how their environment, relationships, and biology works.
+The key relationship exchange teaches the child what to expect from Care, Support, Safety, and Boundaries (CSSB).

-If a clinician knows how to find the pattern and show it to the client, the process of change is available as soon as it is seen.
+If a clinician knows how to find the pattern and show it to the client, the process of change is available.
 Change takes place at the client's pace.
 The clinician assists by helping the client to see the pattern, recognize where it came from, and determine how to change it, releasing the feelings that stop change.

-I find that people respond differently to a diagram of their story than they do to a simple discussion of it.
-I like to put the story up on the board in sequence by asking “what happened next” over and over until the story is laid out specifically.
-Once it is on the board, the person’s perspective about it changes and new analysis can be made.
+People respond differently to a diagram of their story than they do to a simple discussion of it.
+By creating a sequence of “what happened next” their story becomes specific.
+Once it is on the board, the person’s perspective about it changes and new awareness is available.

 Breathing, Relaxation, Stress Adjustment

+Breathing is a biological process.
 Everyone breathes.
 Deep breathing is taking control of breathing so that it soothes and relaxes the person in the moment.
-It is a simple technique that anyone can perform.
-Practicing it consistently creates stress adjustment, teaches the person when they are stressed and when they are relaxed.
-It can be modified to include imagery and advanced relaxation techniques.
+It is a simple technique that anyone can learn.
+Practicing it adjusts stress and teaches the difference between stress and relaxation.
+Breathing can be modified to include imagery and advanced relaxation techniques.

 Present Orientation, Situational Awareness

 No one can change their future from the past.
-To change, a decision must be made in the present for the future.
-Recognizing what is happening in the present, seeing it realistically, means a person can make a accurate judgment about what needs to be done now for later.
-Learning how to assess the situation is a critical skill to determine what needs to be done at the time.
+A change must be made in the present for the future.
+Recognizing what is happening in the present, seeing it in reality, means a person can make a accurate assessment about what needs to be done now for later.
+Learning how to assess the situation is a critical skill.

 Story Analysis, Pattern Analysis

 Every person has stories about their life.
-Sometimes they are difficult to remember but often they are readily accessible.
+Sometimes they are difficult to remember but often they are accessible.
 When the stories are told, the clinician can capture them on the board in a sequential model that shows the client exactly what happens in the event.
-Using the EFDRE model.
-The story can be analyzed and explained so that it can be seen for what it is in the present.
-The analysis isolates the theme that is present and will be present based on the person’s interpretation of the event.
+Using the EFDRE model, the story explains why actions exist in the present.
+The analysis isolates a story theme and reframes the person’s interpretation of the event.

 Holdover Feeling Recognition

-Feelings hold patterns in place.
-Usually, they are unprocessed, non-specific, and often unidentified feelings.
-When they show in the pattern analysis, the person has the ability to name the feeling that holds the pattern in place.
-The act of naming begins the process of problem solving how they want to handle the feeling now.
-At their present age, the feeling cannot harm them as it did when it first occurred and they have the right to modify their thinking about it for the future, now.
+Feelings hold patterns in place, unprocessed, non-specific, or unidentified feelings.
+The ability to name a feeling that holds the pattern in place begins the process of problem solving.
+At their present age, the feeling cannot harm them as it did when it first occurred and they have the right to modify their thinking and acting about it in the future.

 Decision Change, Response Change

-Once the feeling is recognized and reset as a less dangerous feeling, the person can change their original decision and start a new set of responses (behaviors) established on their new decision.
+Once the feeling is recognized and reset as a less dangerous, the person can change their original decision and start a new set of responses (behaviors).